adrianjrg/sonarqube-on-pull-request-setup/README.md

   - Select credentials (from configuring plugins step)
   - Under advanced set options.
 Recommended to:
     - On "List of organizations" add `<organization>` to prevent the "Request for testing phrase" (configured in plugin settings) to trigger.
 Another option is to whitelist the users instead.
-  - If using webhook, point it at `http://localhost:8080/jenkins/ghprbhook/`
+  - If using webhook, point it at `http://<your-jenkins-server>:8080/jenkins/ghprbhook/`.
+This has to be accessible from the internet.
+The webhook should be triggered by `issue_comment` and `pull_request` events.

 ### Build Environment
 - No specific requirements.